 One of the primary reasons for inaccurate data in Google Analytics is spam traffic.
 This segment of traffic isn’t real and is a combination of bots and spiders crawling your website.
 The unwanted traffic that comes to your website without any of your investment or efforts is known as spam traffic in Google Analytics.

-We always want to see accurate data in Google Analytics, so the first thing we do while configuring Google Analytics is to enable the bot filtering option under view settings.
+We always want to see accurate data in Google Analytics, so the first thing we do while configuring Google Analytics is to exclude internal or developer traffic.

 This isn’t enough to get rid of unwanted traffic, you will be seeing new spam sources time to time in your account.
 So the best practice is to have a Google Analytics audit twice or thrice a year.